holonk/retail-calendar/README.md

 - `WeekGrouping.Group544`: 1st month has 5 weeks, 2nd has 4, 3rd has 4.
 Repeats for each quarter.
 - `WeekGrouping.Group445`: 1st month has 4 weeks, 2nd has 4, 3rd has 5.
 Repeats for each quarter.

+#### LeapYearStrategy

+`enum`

+If the year is a leap year (in the context of a retail calendar that means it has 53 weeks)

+* And `LeapYearStrategy.Restated` is selected, the first week is not included in any month.
+* And `LeapYearStrategy.DropFirstWeek` is selected, the last week is not included in any month.
+* And `LeapYearStrategy.AddToPenultimateMonth` is selected, the extra week is added to the 11th month

+This option has no effect on 52 week years.

-#### restated
+### restated [Deprecated]
+⚠ *This option has been superseded by [LeapYearStrategy](#LeapYearStrategy)* ⚠

 `boolean`.
 If true, in leap years, first week is not included in any month.
 Otherwise, in leap years, last week is not included in any month.

 Has no effect on 52 week years.